ganiulis/dotfiles-old/linux/gentoo/sway-solarized-dark/README.md

 ToDo:

 - [ ] Add build instructions, if any.
+- [ ] Add a bash script to symlink all configs.
 - [ ] Add missing root directory files.
-- [ ] Add list of used applications and use-cases.
 - [ ] Add requirements, if any.